-Contaminated areas at the Hanford Site that must be remediated are subject to the Hanford Federal Facility Agreement and Consent Order (Tri-Party Agreement; Ecology et al. 1989) and the associated Tri-Party Agreement Action Plan under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-The signatory parties to the Tri-Party Agreement (DOE, the U.S. Environmental Protection Agency [EPA], and the Washington State Department of Ecology [Ecology]) have agreed to programmatic requirements associated with Hanford Site remediation.
-As stated, the project is funded by DOE-EM as a research effort, but with the objective that results may be used to support future site remediation strategies and activities, including those at the Hanford Site and other DOE-EM sites that are subject to regulatory-driven milestones and negotiations.
-Therefore, project staff has made the determination that the project will comply with the requirements in the EPA Requirements for Quality Assurance Project Plans (QA/R-5) (EPA/240/B-01/003) in accordance with the Tri-Party Agreement (Ecology et al. 1989).
+The 100 Area is listed in the Hanford Federal Facility Agreement and Consent Order (also known as the Tri-Party Agreement; Ecology et al. 1989) and the associated Action Plan (Attachment 2 to the Tri-Party Agreement) as an operable unit (OU) that must be remediated under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+The signatory parties to the Tri-Party Agreement (U.S. Department of Energy [DOE], the U.S. Environmental Protection Agency [EPA], and the Washington State Department of Ecology [Ecology]) have agreed to programmatic requirements associated with Hanford Site remediation.
+Therefore, project staff shall comply with the requirements in the EPA Requirements for Quality Assurance Project Plans QA/R-5 (EPA/240/B-01/003) in accordance with the Tri-Party Agreement (Ecology et al. 1989).

-The QAPjP is also based on the QA requirements of DOE Order 414.1C, Quality Assurance, and 10 Code of Federal Regulations (CFR) 830, Subpart A, Quality Assurance Requirements, as described in the PNNL SBMS.
+The QAPjP is also based on the quality assurance (QA) requirements of DOE Order 414.1C, "Quality Assurance," and 10 Code of Federal Regulations (CFR) 830, Subpart A, "Quality Assurance Requirements," as described in the PNNL SBMS.
 The project is subject to the Price Anderson Amendments Act (PAAA) as defined in the PNNL PAAA Program and implemented through the SBMS subject area, "Price-Anderson Amendments Act" (PNNL 2007c).
-The EM-20 Roadmap Project managers have determined that the Hanford Analytical Services Quality Assurance Requirements Documents (HASQARD [DOE/RL-96-68]) apply to portions of this project and to selected subcontractors and collaborators.
-HASQARD requirements are discussed within applicable sections of this QAPjP.
-The PNNL document for implementing HASQARD for portions of this work is Conducting Analytical Work in Support of Regulatory Programs (CAWSRP), located at http://etd.pnl.gov/docs/conducting-work/index.stm.
+Additionally, project management staff has determined the Hanford Analytical Services Quality Assurance Requirements Documents ([HASQARD] DOE/RL-96-68) apply to portions of this project and to the subcontractors involved on an as-needed basis.
+HASQARD requirements are discussed within applicable sections of this plan.
+The

+PNNL document for implementing HASQARD for portions of this work is Conducting Analytical Work in Support of Regulatory Programs (CAWSRP) located at http://etd.pnl.gov/docs/conducting-work/index.stm.